ONE-YEAR DOCTORAL PRACTICUM TRAINING PROGRAM

 - First, students must obtain approval from their Director of Clinical Training in order to apply.

 - Trainees provide a cover letter, explaining interest in this training position.
-Include Curriculum Vitae and 3 Letters of Recommendation from professors and supervisors.
+Cover letters must address the 4 Essential Components: Diversity, Clinical Work, Education, Organizational Interests.
+Along with the cover letter, applicants include their Curriculum Vitae and 3 Letters of Recommendation from professors and supervisors.

 - Email to Dr. Melissa Johnson, CEO at HR@InstituteForGirlsDevelopment.com.